ScreamingHawk/ScreamingHawk.github.io/_drafts/digital-after-life.md

 Please keep my SIM card for 2 factor authentication purposes.

 Feel free to do whatever you see fit with my PC.
-I don't have anything of value on here either.
+I don't have anything of value on there either.

 ## Friends and Social